microsoft/azuredevopslabs/labs/vstsextend/azurefunctions/readme.md

    ![azure_resources](images/azure_resources.png)

-## Setting up the VSTS team project
+## Setting up the Azure DevOps team project

-1. Click the [Azure DevOps Demo Generator](http://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77376&Name=AzureFunctions_BuildWorkshop) link and follow the instructions in [Getting Started](../readme/) page to provision the project to your **Azure DevOps**.
+1. Click the [Azure DevOps Demo Generator](http://azuredevopsdemogenerator.azurewebsites.net/?TemplateId=77376&Name=AzureFunctions_BuildWorkshop) link and follow the instructions in [Getting Started](../Setup/) page to provision the project to your **Azure DevOps**.

 ## Exercise 1: Cloning an existing repository